samuelsmal/Tutorials/00 - Intro to Tools/README.md

 # 00 - Intro to Tools

-This tutorial should get you up and running with your Python environment, plus give you the basics of Jupyter Notebooks.
+This tutorial should get you up and running with your Python environment, plus give you the basics of Jupyter notebooks.
 Please complete part 1 before the exercise session on Friday, September 20.
 In that exercise session, we will go through the notebook in part 2 together.
 The OPTIONAL and UNGRADED homework 0 should be completed before the release of the NON-OPTIONAL homework 1 on Thursday, October 3.

 ## Part 1: Setting up your environment